 Conditions > Hand Numbness

 Most people assume hand numbness is a hand problem.
-You feel it in your fingers, your palm, or both, so naturally that is where you look for the answer.
+You feel it in your fingers or palm, so naturally that is where you look for answers.
 But in many cases the hand is simply where the symptom shows up, not where the problem begins.
-At Arizona Chiropractic & Spine Rehabilitation, Dr. David Heaton specializes in hand numbness treatment in Tucson by tracing those nerve signals back to their origin to find out exactly where the disruption is happening.

 Every nerve that goes to your arms and hands begins in the spine.
-If a nerve root is irritated as it exits the spine, by joint restriction, disc involvement, postural stress, or inflammation, it can create symptoms anywhere downstream, even far from the spine itself.
-The symptom shows up at the end of the nerve, but the source may be much higher.
+If a nerve root is irritated as it exits the spine, it can create symptoms anywhere downstream, even far from the spine itself.

 Several underlying conditions can produce numbness, tingling, or weakness in the hands.
 The most common causes we evaluate and treat at our Tucson clinic include: